-Application deadline: Announced in Spring 2019 to admitted students
+Application deadline: Announced in Spring 2023 to eligible students

 Summer Scholar students continue to receive benefits after the four-week pre-college program ends; the program director, dean, and faculty members provide ongoing mentoring that can help you thrive at Swarthmore.
 If you are interested in an experience that will teach you important skills like time management, communication, and work/life balance, the Summer Scholars Program is an amazing opportunity.

 "This experience has made me really excited for the fall and to meet the rest of the people of Swarthmore.
 I know that when we come back to campus in the fall, we will walk in with a support group of students and professors that will be very advantageous, and it is thanks to the S3P program."

 - Summer Scholar, Class of 2022